George WilkesOctober 5, 2021

 Serious About ZTNA Alternatives?
 Explore Appgate SDP

+Evaluating alternatives to VPN connections can seem daunting, so working with an experienced, trusted partner is imperative.
 Appgate has been named a ZTNA Leader in the 2021 Forrester New Wave, receiving a differentiated rating, the highest possible, in six criteria, including deployment flexibility, non-web and legacy apps, ecosystem integration, client support, connector capabilities and product vision.
 Every day, we work with customers seeking VPN alternatives and are here to get you to on your way to deploying our industry-leading Zero Trust Network Access solution.
 Take the first step by exploring these additional resources or scheduling a demo of Appgate SDP below.